hmirh/Concept-Bottleneck-Models/README.md

 ## Code description:

-he code provided on the Concept bottleneck model GitHub contains numerous issues which make it difficult to run and duplicate the results in paper.
+The code provided on the Concept bottleneck model GitHub contains numerous issues which make it difficult to run and duplicate the results in paper.
 The GitHub repository of the concept bottleneck model is in https://github.com/yewsiang/ConceptBottleneck.
 This project needs a list of packages.
 To begin with, a Conda environment is created to install these main packages.
 Based on the instruction,